Types of eczema

 What is the most common type of eczema in babies?

-The most common type of eczema in babies is atopic dermatitis, which usually affects them in the first year of their life.
+The most common type of eczema in babies is atopic dermatitis, which usually starts to affect them in the first year of their life.

 Where is eczema most common in babies?

-Eczema usually appears on the cheeks, outside and inside of the elbows and knees, and the diaper area.
-But it can also appear on their hands, feet, and legs.
+Eczema usually appears on the cheeks, outside of the elbows and knees, and not the diaper area.
+But eczema does not read textbooks or the internet and can appear on the wrist, ankles, and eyelids and on the hands, feet, and legs even in babies.

 Can my baby have more than one type of eczema at the same time?